openservicebrokerapi/servicebroker/spec.md

 `app_guid` represents the scope to which the binding will apply within the platform.
-For example, in Cloud Foundry it might map to an "application" while in Kubernetes it might map to a a "namespace".
+For example, in Cloud Foundry it might map to an "application" while in Kubernetes it might map to a "namespace".
 The scope of what a platform maps the `app_guid` to is platform specific and MAY vary across binding requests.